DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 Allowing tech debt to accumulate makes it significantly more difficult to maintain a system and its code.

-One risk of tech debt is the increase in code complexity, making the system harder to maintain and test.
+One risk of tech debt is the **increase in code complexity**, making the system harder to maintain and test.
 For instance, if a release flag has been completely rolled out and serves “Variation On” for all users, the code for “Variation Off” will never get called.
 If you keep a dead code path for a long time, chances are that developers will forget why it existed.
 Developers might avoid removing it later for fear of breaking the system.
 Failing to remove feature flags and their variables at the appropriate time causes cluttered code.

-Another risk of technical debt with feature flags is an unintended fallback to an undesirable value.
+Another risk of technical debt with feature flags is an **unintended fallback to an undesirable value**.
 For example, if you’d like to redesign your application UI, it would be typical to create a flag and have the current UI as its default while you’re still working on the new UI.
 Once you have completed the new UI and rolled it out to all users, the flag no longer serves its purpose.
 Keeping the flag increases the chances of falling back to the